Update to PSEO Application Process

 Reading - A student who presents a HS GPA of 2.6 or higher must be given a placement of college-level that allows for enrollment in courses that designate college-level reading skills as a prerequisite.

-Mathematics - A student who presents a HS GPA of 2.8 or higher must be given a placement of college-level that allows for enrollment in College Algebra.
+Mathematics - A student who presents a HS GPA of 2.8+ and high school Alegbra 2 with a C- or better must be given a placement of college-level that allows for enrollment in College Algebra.

 **Placement scores already on file at the college will trump the use of GPA.
 If students do not meet college-level Reading or Math placement according to their test scores on file, students do have the opporunity to appeal.
 Please refer to the Testing Center website for more information about this appeals process.